Causes and Consequences of Representational Similarity in Machine Learning Models: Methodology

 Task splitting varies the training objective between datasets $D_1$ and $D_2$ by controlling the number of shared partitions ($\alpha$), unlike dataset splitting which shares data points directly.
 As $\alpha$ decreases, the models train on increasingly different subsets of the original dataset $\mathbb{D}$, potentially influencing their representation similarity.
 However, since dataset partitions contain distinct data points, increasing overlap in partitions also increases the amount of shared training data, making it hard to isolate the effect of task similarity from data overlap.
 To address this, the next section introduces a task splitting approach where partition overlap is varied but data overlap is constant.

 \para{Task splitting with constant dataset overlap.} We construct a new dataset, \csd, which maintains a fixed set of data points while varying the task definition.
 This approach allows us to control training objective similarity simply by modifying dataset labels. \csd~is constructed from two datasets: geometric shape images from \cite{rivaldo2022geometric} and digit images from \cite{kapoor2021digits}.
 We choose these base datasets because both contain large collections of visually simple and distinct shapes and digits on clean backgrounds, which enable compositional task construction.
-More complex data with noisier backgrounds would make it more difficult to control task-specific features.

 For our experiments with this task overlap approach, we use identical data points in both $D_1$ and $D_2$ and progressively adjust the labelling scheme to define increasingly specific tasks (e.g., based on shape, digit, or color).
 This is illustrated in Figure~\ref{fig:combined_example}.
 As more attributes are incorporated into the task definition, the training objectives across $D_1$ and $D_2$ become more aligned, although the data points never change.
 This progression of the labelling scheme to consider more attributes is summarized in Table \ref{tab:partition_composition}, which shows how the complexity in the number of classes increases as more attributes are considered.
-At the extreme, when all data attributes are used in labelling, the models are trained on identical tasks.
-This approach allows us to examine how increasing task similarity affects model representations but avoids the confounding variable of increasing dataset overlap.
-The downside of this approach is that it leverages a different dataset than that used in our dataset overlap and baseline task overlap experiments, potentially rendering results less comparable.
+When all data attributes are used in labelling, the models are trained on identical tasks.
+This approach allows us to examine how increasing task similarity without the confounding variable of increasing dataset overlap affects model representations.